 And I am very impressed with so much of the newborn preparation and baby care information.
 For example, the “Nobody Told Me” list about life with a newborn (it’s about 2 pages) is an invaluable resource.

 Another great section is about the first night that your baby realizes they are no longer in the womb.
 I have never seen anything like this in any other new baby book.
-It gives a thorough idea of the different ways baby could behave and how to help them to feel safe and help yourself to not feel frustrated.
+It gives a thorough idea of the different ways your baby could behave and how to help them to feel safe and help yourself not feel frustrated.

 The section on baby sleep habits is fantastic.
 Bed-sharing in a safe and responsible way is explored as well as other sleeping solutions.

-I generally recommend Dr. Sear’s Baby Book or Penelope Leach’s Your Baby and Child as a basic parent go to (rather than Google!) however this is an excellent resource that you may want to consider purchasing before your baby is born.
+I generally recommend Dr. Sear’s Baby Book or Penelope Leach’s Your Baby and Child as a basic parent go-to (rather than Google!) however this is an excellent resource that you may want to consider purchasing before your baby is born.